-- A27 The Scheme of Virement is intended to enable the Leader, Chief Executive, Deputy Chief Executives and Heads of Service and their staff to manage budgets with a degree of flexibility within the overall policy framework determined by the Council and therefore, to optimise the use of resources. - A28 The Council is responsible for agreeing procedures for virement of expenditure between budget headings. - A29 Virements are the temporary transfer of surplus budget provisions between 'estimate' headings.
-These do not affect the base budgets for future years. - A30 Heads of Service are responsible for agreeing in-year virements within delegated limits, in consultation with the Chief Finance Officer where required. - A31 Key controls for the Scheme of Virement are: - a) It is administered by the Chief Finance Officer within guidelines set by the Council.
-Any variation from this scheme requires the approval of the Cabinet. - b) The overall budget is agreed by the Leader and approved by the Council.
-The Deputy Chief Executives, Heads of Service and budget managers are therefore authorised to incur expenditure in accordance with the estimates that make up the budget.
+- A25 The Scheme of Virement is intended to enable the Corporate Policy and Resources Committee, Chief Executive, Deputy Chief Executives and Group Heads and their staff to manage budgets with a degree of flexibility within the overall policy framework determined by the Council and therefore, to optimise the use of resources. - A26 The Council is responsible for agreeing procedures for virement of expenditure between budget headings. - A27 Virements are the temporary transfer of surplus budget provisions between 'estimate' headings.
+These do not affect the base budgets for future years. - A28 Group Heads are responsible for agreeing in-year virements within delegated limits, in consultation with the Chief Finance Officer where required. - A29 Key controls for the Scheme of Virement are: - a) It is administered by the Chief Finance Officer within guidelines set by the Council.
+Any variation from this scheme requires the approval of the Corporate Policy and Resources Committee. - b) The overall budget is agreed by the Corporate Policy and Resources Committee and approved by the Council.
+The Deputy Chief Executives, Group Heads and budget managers are therefore authorised to incur expenditure in accordance with the estimates that make up the budget.
 The rules below cover virement.
 For this purpose, a service comprises a separate page or column in the published budget. - c) Virement does not create additional overall budget liability.
-Virements are not permitted on the following revenue expenditure heads unless the Chief Finance Officer has approved their use: - a) Business rates resulting from revaluation - b) Insurance - c) Capital financing charges - d) Members' allowances - e) Government grants - f) And any others identified by the Chief Finance Officer - A32 The Chief Executive, Deputy Chief Executives and Heads of Service are expected to exercise their overall discretion in managing their budgets reasonably and prudently.
-For example they should aim to avoid supporting recurring expenditure from on-off sources of savings or additional income of creating future commitments, including full-year effects of decisions made partway through a year for which they have not identified future resources. - A33 The Chief Executive, and Deputy Chief Executives may transfer or "vire" funds between budget heads within their services, subject to the following general parameters:
+Virements are not permitted on the following revenue expenditure heads unless the Chief Finance Officer has approved their use: - a) Business rates resulting from revaluation - b) Insurance - c) Capital financing charges - d) Members' allowances - e) Government grants - f) And any others identified by the Chief Finance Officer - A30 The Chief Executive, Deputy Chief Executives and Group Heads are expected to exercise their overall discretion in managing their budgets reasonably and prudently.
+For example they should aim to avoid supporting recurring expenditure from on-off sources of savings or additional income of

-- (a) All corporate guidelines and policies will be followed; - (b) Conditions of Service will be complied with; - A single 'one-off' budget may not be transferred to fund a new ongoing item of expenditure; and - (d) Budgets not under effective control of the budget holder may not be vired eg rates and insurance. - A34 Any such transfer will be agreed with the Head of Service and discussed with the service accountant before implementation and agreed by the Chief Finance Officer. - A35 Any proposal to transfer funds between services requires the approval of the Management Team (MAT) and the Cabinet - A36 Any virement (revenue or capital) with a value greater than £100,000 must be approved by the Leader.
+- creating future commitments, including full-year effects of decisions made partway through a year for which they have not identified future resources. - A31 The Chief Executive, and Deputy Chief Executives may transfer or "vire" funds between budget heads (both revenue and capital) within their services, subject to the following general parameters: - (a) All corporate guidelines and policies will be followed; - (b) Conditions of Service will be complied with; - (c) A single 'one-off' budget may not be transferred to fund a new ongoing item of expenditure; and - (d) Budgets not under effective control of the budget holder may not be vired eg rates and insurance. - A32 Any such transfer will be agreed with the Group Head and discussed with the service accountant before implementation and agreed by the Chief Finance Officer. - A33 Any proposal to transfer funds between services requires the approval of the Management Team (MAT) and the Corporate Policy and Resources Committee. - A34 Any virement (revenue or capital) with a value greater than £100,000 must be approved by the Corporate Policy and Resources Committee..